 2.5.
-Weapons: Do not possess or use, on University property, firearms (including blank pistols and replicas, bb guns, and pellet guns), explosives, knives (of any length), fireworks, nun-chucks, paintball guns, airsoft guns, or other articles or substances usable as weapons or designed to function as a weapon.
+Weapons: Do not possess or use, on University property, firearms (including blank pistols and replicas, bb guns, and pellet guns), explosives, knives (of any length), fireworks, nun-chucks, paintball guns, airsoft guns, or other articles or substances designed or intended to function as a weapon.
 All such items are prohibited at Brandeis.

 2.6.
-Loudspeakers: Obtain clearance from the Department of Student Activities for the use of loudspeakers or other sound amplification equipment at outdoor events.
+Loudspeakers: Obtain clearance from the Department of Student Engagement for the use of loudspeakers or other sound amplification equipment at events.
+Obtain clearance from the Dean of Students Office for use of loudspeakers or sound amplification equipment for purposes other than events.

 2.7.
 Host Responsibility for Guests: Assume responsibility for the actions of a guest, damage or injuries caused by a guest, and costs incurred for services related to hosting a guest on campus.
-The University reserves the right to impose requirements related to safety or security concerns arising from a visit by a guest, and to assess the host for the cost of meeting those requirements

-(see Sections 9.6. and 9.10.).
+The University reserves the right to impose requirements related to safety or security concerns arising from a visit by a guest, and to assess the host for the cost of meeting those requirements (see Sections 9.6. and 9.10.).
 All guests must be accompanied by their host at all times.

 2.8.
-Compliance with Official University Policies in Other Publications: Comply with the regulations enumerated in other official University publications and documents (eg., library policies, computer use policies, Dining Services policies, Residence Halls and Meal Plan License requirements, traffic and parking policies, financial aid policies, Covid-19 policies).
+Compliance with Official University Policies in Other Publications: Comply with the regulations enumerated in other official University publications and documents (eg., library policies, computer use policies, Dining Services policies, Undergraduate Room & Board License Agreement requirements, traffic and parking policies, financial aid policies, Covid-19 policies).